• Skip to primary navigation

 Stuffed Baked Apples - An Easy Quick Apple Dessert

-Stuffed Baked Apples are healthy, and they are easy to make.
-It’s autumn and apples are in abundance!
-There are chilly fall days when I want an easy apple dessert that’s warm and delicious but I don’t have time for complicated recipes with pie crust and such.
-One of the “weapons” in my dessert arsenal is Baked Apples and Stuffed Baked Apples even adds more to the deliciousness.
+Stuffed Baked Apples are healthy, and easy to make.
+It's autumn and apples are in abundance!
+There are chilly fall days when I want an easy apple dessert that's warm and delicious but I don't have time for complicated recipes with pie crust and such.
+One of the "weapons" in my dessert arsenal is Baked Apples and Stuffed Baked Apples adds more to the deliciousness.
 I have a number of baked apple recipes because it is a recipe that you can get creative with.
 You make a little savory or you can make very, very sweet or you can make it very healthy.
 It really depends on what you want for the meal you will be serving it with.
-What I like about Stuffed Baked Apples is they have a fairly quick prep time.
+What I like about Stuffed Apples is they have a fairly quick prep time.
 I can get the apples in the oven to bake while I prepare the rest of our meal and they are ready to serve at dessert time with little fuss.
-This Baked Stuffed Apple recipe is a real fall favorite here at the Thompson household.

 A group of fresh whole apples on a wooden cutting board with the words "A is for Apple"

 When you are going to bake an apple you need to choose from the best varieties for baking.
-Some apples are “eating” apples.
-They taste great fresh but their flesh doesn’t keep its shape during the baking process and becomes a mushy, shapeless (but still very tasty) mess.
-Tart firm apples such as Granny Smith, Jonathans, Honey Crisp, Winesap, Braeburn, Pink Lady, Rome Beauty, and Mutsu (also referred to as Crispin) are the most often used apples for baking, making pies, cobblers, and crumbles.
+Some apples are "eating" apples.
+They taste great fresh but their flesh doesn't keep its shape during the baking process and becomes a mushy, shapeless (but still very tasty) mess.
+The best apples for baked apples are tart, firm apples such as Granny Smith, Jonathans, Honey Crisp, Winesap, Braeburn, Pink Lady, Rome Beauty, and Mutsu (also referred to as Crispin).
+These varieties are the apples most often used for baking, making pies, cobblers, and crumbles.
+For more information on apple varieties go to the University of Maine Co-op Extension service.

 The apple must have the core and the seeds removed but leave enough flesh so the apple will hold its shape during the baking process.
 Dependent on my baked apple "presentation" its a choice to slice enough of the top off to make a little lid or to just cut the core out with the stem.
 Do not cut all the way through the base of the apple.
 Leave enough of the very bottom to hold the stuffing in.
 Remove all the seeds with the core.